Manufacturing of solar photovoltaic cells

 2. Information on degree program being pursued

-3. A brief statement of interest in the EAP program
+3. A brief statement of interest in the program

-All Graduate School students must utilize the Graduate Student Portal in MyUW to add, change, or discontinue any doctoral minor or graduate/professional certificate.
-Once your application has been accepted and you have enrolled in a graduate degree program, to add the certificate you must log in to MyUW, click on Graduate Student Portal, and then click on Add/Change Programs.
+All Graduate School students must utilize the Graduate Student Portal in MyUW to add, change, or discontinue any graduate/professional certificate.
+To apply to this certificate, log in to MyUW, click on Graduate Student Portal, and then click on Add/Change Programs.
+Select the information for the certificate for which you are applying.
 Select the information for the Energy Analysis and Policy certificate.
+Professional students in the careers of Law, Medicine, Pharmacy, and Veterinary cannot add the certificate in the Graduate Student Portal, and should contact the program for more information.

 Required Courses